Clementon Park and Splash World: 1940–1969

-Throughout the 1930s to 1950s, Clementon Park's ballroom hosted dance marathons that were hosted by various celebrities such as Red Skelton and Dick Clark.
-Clementon Park survived the Depression by holding these marathons, offering a $100 prize (equal to $ today) to partners who lasted the longest.
+Throughout the 1930s to the 1950s, Clementon Park's ballroom hosted dance marathons that were hosted by various celebrities such as Red Skelton and Dick Clark.
+Clementon Park survived the Great Depression by holding these marathons, offering a $100 prize to couples who lasted the longest.

 1970–1999

-In 1977, the Gibbs family sold Clementon Lake Park to Abram Baker (1904–1994).
+In 1977, the Gibbs family sold Clementon Lake Park to Abram Baker.
 Baker owned a nightclub in Miami, Florida, and the Fascination Parlour in Atlantic City, New Jersey.
-From 1955 to 1968, he owned Glen Echo Park, Maryland.

-In 1979, operation of the park was turned over to Larry Baker, Abe's son.
+From 1955 to 1968, he also owned Glen Echo Park, Maryland.
+In 1979, operation of the park was turned over to Larry Baker, Abram's son.

 2000–2019

 In 2007, the park was purchased by Adrenaline Family Entertainment for an undisclosed amount.
-Over the next three years, Adrenaline Family Entertainment made major renovations and added attractions to bring renewed life to the park.
-Laguna Kahuna, a large interactive water playland, was added in 2008, followed by Ring of Fire and Thunder Drop in 2010, and Torpedo Rush in 2011.
+Over the next three years, Adrenaline Family Entertainment made major renovations and added new attractions to the park.
+Laguna Kahuna, a large interactive water play area, was added in 2008, followed by Ring of Fire and Thunder Drop in 2010, and Torpedo Rush in 2011.

-On November 21, 2011, the park was purchased by Gary Story and Kieran Burke of Premier Parks, LLC through a new subsidiary, Clementon Lake Holdings LLC.
-Big Wave Bay, a 23,000 square foot wave pool, was added for the 2012 season.
+On November 21, 2011, the park was purchased by Gary Story and Kieran Burke of Premier Parks, LLC through a new subsidiary, Clementon Lake Holdings.
+Big Wave Bay, a 23,000 square foot (2,136 sq m) wave pool, was added for the 2012 season.

-For the 2019 season, the park added four new rides; a swinging ship, Tilt-A-Whirl, Scrambler, and a kiddy coaster, Dragon Coaster.
-The latter ride had been relocated from Bowcraft Amusement Park in Scotch Plains, New Jersey, which had closed permanently the season beforehand.
+For the 2019 season, the park added four new rides: a swinging ship, a Tilt-A-Whirl, a Scrambler, and a children's coaster called Dragon Coaster.
+The coaster was relocated from Bowcraft Amusement Park in Scotch Plains, New Jersey, which had closed permanently the season beforehand.